 Operations offloaded to the AAL-LPU are represented by a single operation context that shall include all necessary information required for the AAL operation to be processed on a particular AAL-LPU.

 The operation context by itself defines the operation type as supported by the AAL Profile.
 It includes an operation status, a reference to the operation specific data, which can vary in size and content depending on the operation/profile being provisioned.
 Application software is responsible for specifying all the operation specific fields in the which are then used by the AAL-LPU to process the requested operation.

+Naming

+Parameters and capabilities based on this stage-2 specification should follow the following naming guidelines:

+Parameter and capability names shall start with a lowercase letter;

+No spaces may be used in the names;

+The names shall consist only of letters and digits;

+The first letter of each non-initial word in a name shall be capitalized.

 O-DU AAL DOWNLINK HI PHY Profile Specification